tmarois/Filebase/README.md

 - `orWhere()` *optional* see `where()`, this uses the logical `OR`
 - `limit()` *optional* limit/offset results `limit($number, $offset)`
 - `orderBy()` *optional* orders the results `orderBy($field, $direction)`, `$direction` = `ASC` or `DESC`

+These methods execute the query and return results *(do not try to use them together)*

+- `first()` Returns only the first query result (if you only want to return 1 item)
 - `results()` This will return all the document data as an array.
 - `resultDocuments()` This will return all the document objects